M7OCM/DM-32UV/README.md

 There are many firmware versions I have not discovered and I am interested in hearing from anyone that can share early test firmware or CPS not listed herein.

-Boards used:
+Boards used (list not complete):

-HR Vocoder DM-32UV PCB
+HR Vocoder DM-32UV and early non HRV DM-32UV PCB
 - DM32_UV_V1.2 2024-08-05

-Common DM-32UV PCB revision
+Common DM-32UV PCB revision only
 - DM32_UV_V1.4 2024-12-20

 Note: later boards (2025 onwards) may well differ.